DataTechX/ShellProject/README.md

 The source code is provided exclusively for educational purposesm, and I take no responsibility for what you do with it.

-My Bachelor;s degree is Further included as a PDF, which you may read to better understand th subject and project
+My Bachelor's degree is Further included as a PDF, which you may read to better understand th subject and project

 ### Dependencuies